cs231n/cs231n.github.io/google_cloud_tutorial.md

   <img src='/assets/jupyter-screen.png'>
 </div>

-# Transferring Files from Your Instance #
+## Transferring Files from Your Instance ##
 Once you are done with your assignments, you will want to make a zip file containing the assignment 1 folder, transfer it to your local computer and upload it to canvas.
 First create a zip file by running:

 ```
 sudo apt-get install zip
-zip assignment1
+zip assignment1 assignment1
 ```
-Then copy the file to your local computer using the gcloud compute copy-file command as shown below:
+Then copy the file to your local computer using the gcloud compute copy-file command as shown below. ** NOTE: Run this command on your local computer **:

 ```
 gcloud compute copy-files [INSTANCE_NAME]:[REMOTE_FILE_PATH] [LOCAL_FILE_PATH]